-An end-user format is useful for a data type whose format in the database is different from the format to which users are accustomed.
 The database server stores data for DATE, DATETIME, MONEY, and numeric data types in compact internal formats within the database.
 For example, the database server stores a DATE value as an integer number of days since December 31, 1899, so the date 03/19/96 is 35142.
-This internal format is not intuitive.

-IBM Informix products support end-user formats so that a client application can use this more intuitive form instead of the internal format.
-Literal strings or character variables can show in SQL statements as column values or as arguments of SQL API library functions.
+IBM Informix products support display formats so that a client application can present internal formats in a form that is meaningful to the user.
+Literal strings or character variables can display in SQL statements as column values or as arguments of SQL API library functions.

-An IBM Informix product uses an end-user format when it encounters a string (a literal string or the value in a character variable) in these contexts:
+An IBM Informix product uses a display format when it encounters a string (a literal string or the value in a character variable) in these contexts:

-When an IBM Informix product reads a string, it uses an end-user format to determine how to interpret the string so that it can convert it to a numeric value.
-For example, suppose that DB-Access has the default (U.S. English) as its client locale.
-The literal date in the following INSERT statement uses the end-user format for dates that the default locale defines:
+• When an IBM Informix product reads a string, it uses a display format to determine how to interpret the string so that it can convert it to a numeric value.
+For example, suppose that DB-Access has the default (US English) as its client locale.
+The literal date in the following INSERT statement uses the display format for dates that the default locale defines:

 '''

-INSERT INTO mytab (date1) VALUES ('03/19/96')
+INSERT INTO mytab ( date1 ) VALUES ( '03/19/96' )

 '''

-When it receives the data from the client application, the database server uses the end-user format to interpret this literal date so that it can convert it to the corresponding internal format (35142).
+When it receives the data from the client application, the database server uses the display format to interpret this literal date so that it can convert it to the corresponding internal format (35142).

-When an IBM Informix product prints a string, it uses an end-user format to determine how to format the numeric value as a string.
+When an IBM Informix product prints a string, it uses a display format to determine how to format the numeric value as a string.

-For example, suppose that an Informix ESQL/C client application has a French locale as its client locale, and this locale defines a date end-user format that formats dates as dd/mm/yy.
-The following rdatestr() function uses the end-user format for dates to obtain the value in the datestr character variable:
+For example, suppose that an Informix ESQL/C client application has a French locale as its client locale, and this locale defines a date display format that formats dates as dd/mm/yy.
+The following rdatestr() function uses the display format for dates to obtain the value in the datestr character variable: err = rdatestr(jdate, datestr);

-'''

-err = rdatestr(jdate, datestr);

-'''

-The rdatestr() function uses the end-user format to determine how to format the internal format (35142) as a date string before it puts the value in the datestr variable.
-For more information about the effect of the GLS feature on SQL API library functions, see "Enhanced ESQL/C library functions" on page 6-7.
+The rdatestr() function uses the display format to determine how to format the internal format (35142) as a date string before it puts the value in the datestr variable.

-A GLS locale defines end-user formats for the following types of data:
+A GLS locale defines display formats for the following types of data:

-- · Representation of currency notation and numeric format - Representation of dates and of time-of-day values
+- Representation of currency notation and numeric format - Representation of dates and of time-of-day values

-You can specify number, currency, date, and time values in an end-user format that is specific to a given country or culture.
+You can specify number, currency, date, and time values in a display format that is specific to a given country or culture.

-Important: End-user formats of date, time, number, and monetary values do not affect the internal format of the corresponding data types in the database.
+Important: Display formats of date, time, number, and monetary values do not affect the internal format of the corresponding data types in the database.
 They affect only how the client application displays the data and interprets data entry.

-The following table lists the values that define the end-user format for each data type that uses end-user formats.
-For information about the environment variables, see Chapter 2, "GLS environment variables," on page 2-1.
+The following table lists the values that define the display format for each data type that uses display formats.
 For information about the locale categories, see Appendix A, "Manage GLS files," on page A-1.